-I am back in my happy place, meaning more content (check out my new YouTube page), more blogs (even if the current population HATES to read), and in due time, my 2nd book.
-I am not much of a 'Resolutions' guy; admittedly, I set goals DAILY, but I am truly optimistic that 2020 will be a joyous ride.
-Here's hoping you experience the same 🥂
+I am back in my happy place, meaning more content (check out my new YouTube page), more blogging (even if the current population HATES to read), and in due time, my 2nd book.
+I am not much of a 'Resolutions' guy; admittedly, I set DAILY goals, but I am truly optimistic that 2020 will be a joyous ride.
+Here's to hoping that you experience the same 🥂

 Microphone Check 1, 2..

 If you're here because of the recent podcast episode, allow me to introduce myself - I'm the angry guy who went on a 30 minute rant about a music genre which helped raise me.
 Sorry, not sorry.
 Anyhow, nice to meet you and thanks for visiting!
 Get comfy, I promise not to take up too much of your time.

 Have I really turned into that "old man" who hates hip-hop, screaming how 'music was better in his day?'
 Yes.
 Do I really hate today's current hip-POP?
 Gimme a 'Stone Cold' Steve Austin "hell yea!"

 I'm obviously hurt and deeply bothered by hip-hop's blatant slap in the face to its long-time supporters.
 I get it, we're considered old and everything in life is about catering to a younger demographic.
 But before hip-hop decides to bury the over 35 crowd six-feet deep, can we simply have a discussion?